Post School Pathway Planning

 Additional entry pathways

-• STAT (Special Tertiary Admissions Test) – the STAT is an aptitude test that assesses a range of skills considered important for successful tertiary study, such as critical thinking, and understanding and analysing information.
+- STAT (Skills for Tertiary Admissions Test) – the STAT is an aptitude test that assesses a range of skills considered important for successful tertiary study, such as critical thinking, and understanding and analysing information.
 It does not test specific academic content.

 I want to go to TAFE directly after school

-How do you apply for a TAFE course?
+How do I apply for a TAFE course?

 Students apply to TAFE through the South Australian Tertiary Admissions Centre (SATAC).
 Ranking is used for entry to competitive courses where class numbers are restricted.
-This may include the date of application or an audition, written assessment or portfolio score.
-Many TAFE courses require students to complete the Core Skills Profile for Adults (CSPA) as a course admission requirement.
+This may include the date of application or an audition or portfolio score.
+Many TAFE courses require students to complete the Snapshot Reading and Numeracy Indicator test (SRNI) or the Core Skills Profile for Adults (CSPA) as a course admission requirement.

 Are there pre-requisite subjects for TAFE courses?